 Our research is editorially independent but we may earn a commission for purchases made through our links.

 It’s that time of year again when we start thinking about those wonderful summer days at the beach.
-If you’re dreaming of a vacation in a seaside town, these spots offer something for everyone, whether you just want to enjoy an idyllic stretch of sand and solitude or to take in a host of amusements along with the chance to spend a day at the shore.
+If you’re dreaming of a vacation in a seaside town, these spots in the U.S. offer something for everyone, including an idyllic stretch of sand.

 YOU'RE ALL SET!